elunna/nerfhack-changelog/README.md

 * Monsters can hide under grass (xNetHack).
 * You cannot dust engrave on grassy tiles.
 * Burned engravings also burn up grass.
+* Walking on grass makes you more stealthy.
-* Added grass to big rooms.
+* Herbivore pets will eat grass (EvilHack)

 ### Puddles
 * Ported from EvilHack and SlashTHEM.